alloc/wana/README.md

 ```

 Pass a function to wrap it with a new function that disables implicit observation for each call.
+If the wrapped function is used as a method, it has its `this` value preserved.

 ```ts
 const state = o({